shadibarhoumi/githelp/README.md

 Teammates can push to your branch by doing commits and then push explicitly.

-#When you want new code from another branch#
+#Rebasing#

 	git rebase
+	// to be continued...

 To pull down the latest changes from the a branch to you local feature branch, you must merge the branch with your local feature branch.

 	git checkout your_branch
 	git merge branch_with_desired_code

-#Careful: don't merge master locally#
+#Bad Practices: Don't merge master locally and push back up.#
+This makes the commit history messy.
+Use pull requests instead.

 	BAD: git checkout master
-<code><strike>BAD: git merge your_branch</strike></code>
+	BAD: git merge your_branch
-<code><strike>BAD: git push</strike></code>
+	BAD: git push

 Basically we don't want stuff committed to the master branch from a local repo.
 We want to use pull requests through git hub to commit production code.

-#finalize to production code#
+#Merge In Via Pull Requests#

-Push your branch up, then goto github and open a pull request between your code and the master branch.
+Push your branch up, then go to github and open a pull request between your code and the master branch.
 Then ask a backend guy to review the code and close the pull.

-reset the origin:
+#Set Remote Url#

 	git remote set-url origin <url>

-#A basic workflow#

-	git push origin HEAD:refs/heads/your_branch

-	git checkout --track -b your_branch origin/your_branch
-... work ...
-	git commit
-... work ...
-	git commit
-	git push

 #Configuring Git#